GITMCode/GITM/srcDoc/quick_start.md

 ## Running the Code

-When GITM is compiled, the executable is placed in `src/GITM.exe`.
+This will have created the executable `src/GITM.exe`.
 This is not where we want to run it from, however.
-To create a directory with the GITM executable and the necessary input files, run the command:
+To create a directory where the GITM executable is run from and organize some input files, run the command:

 ```bash
 make rundir